 Inserting and changing signatures manually

-If you do not like to have a default signature set, you can still add a signature manually when you are composing your message.
+If you do not like to have a default signature set for some or all of your mail account, you can still add a signature manually or select a different one when you are composing your message.

 Backing up your signatures

-After you’ve carefully created your signatures, you probably want to back them up or migrate them to another or new computer.
-The process is very simple; copy all the files from the Signatures folder to your backup location.
+After you’ve carefully created your signatures, you probably want to back them up or migrate them to another or new computer at a later time.
+The process is very simple; Copy all the files from the Signatures folder to your backup location.
 To restore them, you can copy them back to the Signatures folder.

 By default you can find the Signatures folder in the following location;